 Replace Rotten Boards

 One of the first things you’ll want to do it replace any rotten boards.
 You should think about your paint as the outermost layer of protection for your home.
 As your paint breaks down over time it’s integrity is compromised which can lead to warping and rot.
-There are some instances where you can “prep out” wood by using fillers and avoid replacing it which can save you some cash in the short term.
+There are some instances where you can “prep out” wood by using fillers and avoid replacing it.
+This can definitely save you some cash in the short term.
 Long term though, you will need to replace that wood to avoid the rot from spreading and causing larger damage.
-Replacing the board will also give you the best looking final product as caulking and wood putty will only work as a band aid.
+Replacing the rotted wood will also give you the best looking final product as caulking and wood putty will only work as a band aid.
 If you are not familiar with wood replacement we highly recommend letting a professional take care of this part of your painting project.

 Secure Any Loose Boards